A new Microsoft patent application has some interesting statements within it about blogs. First, it tells us of the value of blogs and blogging:

 Filed: June 19, 2006

-A machine learning classifier is used to determine whether a web page belongs to a blog, based on a number of characteristics of web pages (e.g., presence of words such as “permalink”, or being hosted on a known blogging site).
+A machine learning classifier is used to determine whether a web page belongs to a blog, based on many characteristics of web pages (e.g., presence of words such as “permalink”, or being hosted on a known blogging site).
 The classifier may be initially trained using human-judged examples.
-After classifying web pages as being blog pages, the blog pages may be further identified or categorized as top level blogs based on their URLs, for example.
+After classifying web pages as being blog pages, the blog pages may be further identified or categorized as top-level blogs based on their URLs, for example.

 In simplest terms, this patent application involves the use of a program that learns as it classifies pages either as a blog or a non-blog.

 Some of the things that it might look at while doing that can include: